👋 Now accepting new clients at Golden Collective in Golden, BC. Book Online

 • Pregnancy

-Top 5 FAQs for Sculptural Face Lifting
+Top 5 FAQs for Face Massage Therapy

 • What if I need to cancel or reschedule my appointment?

-You may change or cancel your appointment up to 48 hours before your massage without incurring an additional fee.
+You have the flexibility to change or cancel your appointment up to 48 hours before your massage without incurring any additional fees.
+Please use the online booking portal or phone Golden Collective at 1-250-999-9340.

-• Do you offer direct billing?
+• Do you sell gift cards?

 • Can I have a face massage if I have facial hair?